wdumez/evolutionary-computing/README.md

   it.
 It also doesn't really matter with which operators you start, though I would recommend not starting with edge crossover because the first iterations will be painfully slow.
 - Alpha > 1 does not seem to work very well.
+- Be truthful about how you did the hyperparameter search?
+I mean, it was kind of just trying things that felt good and seeing how they worked...